We’re here to collaborate with you to co-design strategies for your community.

 James is a composer and sound designer and Creative Director of Cobalt Engagement.
 He oversees the creative direction of the company and works to integrate artists and creatives into engagement, co-design and producing artistic activations that support increasing resilience, engagement and collaboration.

-He has been a practicing independent artist for over 20 years and brings considerable experience to working across theatre, film, dance, VR, podcasts and installations.
+He has been a practicing independent artist for over 20 years and brings considerable experience to working across theatre, film, dance, VR, performance and installations.

-He works with a wide variety of independent artists, main stage and creatives to create scores and soundscapes closely with artists.
+He works with a wide variety of independent artists, main stage arts organisations, and creatives to create scores and soundscapes closely with artists across formats.

 Morgan Hannan